Chia-Network/build-images/pgbouncer/README.md

 ## Configuration

 All configuration is done through environment variables.
-See [Environment Variables](examples/environment-variables.md) for a complete list.
+See the Dockerfile for a complete list.

 ### Essential Variables